The art cannot die.

 confirmed · separate operator · separate failure domain

-Because the onchain proof shard carries the guarantee on its own, our ongoing IPFS and CDN costs are performance optimizations, not permanence obligations.
+Because the STATE shard (SSTORE2) is consensus-guaranteed and lives in contract state, it is the permanence backstop on its own.
+The LOG shard and off-chain copies (IPFS, Arweave, Irys) are performance and redundancy optimizations, not permanence obligations.
 If Perpetual stops paying for pinning, permanence is unaffected.
 This is the point most architectures miss: permanence is decoupled from operator solvency.
 The art does not depend on us staying in business.

 Do not trust us.
 Reproduce it.